-Having had the Glorious Twelfth, it’s time to brush up on the lingo, know where to learn to shoot like a pro, but also know which presents to take to a Shooting Weekend.
-So, fill up your hip flask, check that your breeks still fit, and make sure you’ve got your Hunters!
+It’s time to brush up on the lingo, know where to learn to shoot like a pro, and also know which presents to take to a shooting weekend.
+So, fill up your hip flask, check that your breeks still fit, and make sure you’ve got your Hunter wellies.
 Here are a few points to check you are ready for the season ahead…

 Learn the Lingo

 Bag – Number of Birds shot in one day

 Gun– As in your shotgun and also what you call other people who are shooting.